Teddy Blueger: International play

 Bļugers has represented Latvia at the international junior level, appearing in the 2011 IIHF World U18 Championships and four World Junior Ice Hockey Championships.
 He made his senior debut when he was selected to play for Latvia at the 2017 IIHF World Championship.
 The following year, he was again named to the Latvia national team to compete at the 2018 IIHF World Championship.

 Personal life

-Bļugers has a younger brother, Roberts who also plays hockey.
+Bļugers married his wife, whom he met at Minnesota State, in 2021.